-Talking to Consequence of Sound, Hawke said: “Robin evolved a lot as we filmed the season.
+Talking to Consequence of Sound in July 2020, Hawke said: “Robin evolved a lot as we filmed the season.
 I think the Duffer brothers take a lot of inspiration from their actors, so the better the brothers got to know me, the more the character changed.
 But you would have to ask the brothers about that.

 “Robin sees herself as an under-the-radar big fish in a small pond.
 She is really driven and works really hard at school, because she knows someday, she’ll make it out of Hawkins and she wants to be ready.

 Speaking about her hopes for Robin in season four, Hawke said: “I wanna see her at the video store.
 So many of the great minds of the ‘80s and ‘90s filmmakers and creatives started out working in video stores, and as far as I know, that environment hasn’t really been explored on TV.
 I think that would be really fun.”

 Noah Schnapp has confirmed he will definitely be returning as Will Byers, sharing his excitement for the next season with the Hollywood Reporter.
 “I look forward to this so much,” Schnapp said of the upcoming shoot.
 “It’s my favourite thing in the world, and I love working with these people.
 It’s like a family.